Conditional Score-Based Modeling of Effective Langevin Dynamics: Results

 where the scalar circulation field \(r_{\mathrm{ref}}\) is recovered only for diagnostic purposes by solving

 on the evaluation grid using a stationary score estimate from an independent long reference rollout.
 This diagnostic field is never used in the mobility fit.

-The reference dataset is generated by Euler--Maruyama with time step \(\Delta t=10^{-3}\).
+The reference dataset is generated with time step \(\Delta t=10^{-3}\) using the Euler--Maruyama scheme.
 We integrate \(36\) independent trajectories up to final time \(T=3000\), save every \(10^{-2}\), and discard the first \(10\%\) of each trajectory as burn-in.
 The resulting post-burn-in samples are treated as stationary observations.
-From these samples and their lagged pairs, we estimate the stationary score \(\widehat{\bm{s}}_\psi\), the conditional score \(\widehat{\bm{s}}_{\tau|0}\), and the lagged correlation derivatives \(\widehat{\dot{\bm{C}}}_{m,n,\mathrm{obs}}(\tau)\).
+From these samples and their lagged pairs, we estimate the stationary score \(\widehat{\bm{s}}_\psi\), the conditional score \(\widehat{\bm{s}}_{\tau|0}\), and the lagged correlation derivatives \(\dot{\bm{C}}_{m,n,\mathrm{obs}}(\tau)\).
 The score estimators follow the denoising score-matching constructions summarized in Appendix~\ref{app:score_estimation_dsm}.
-The experiment-specific details of the derivative estimator and the training implementation are given in Appendix~\ref{app:affine_multiplicative_2d_details}.
+The empirical derivative estimates are obtained by the data-driven smoothed-correlation procedure described in Appendix~\ref{app:local_polynomial_cdot_estimation}; the remaining experiment-specific training details are given in Appendix~\ref{app:affine_multiplicative_2d_details}.

 The constant baseline is fixed from the coordinate correlation derivative,

 and the state-dependent correction is obtained by training a neural mobility field with the loss \eqref{eq:deltaM_neural_loss}, that is, by fitting the empirical residual equation